MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 }
 ```

-## Invoking query options directly
+## Applying query options directly
-There are scenarios where we are unable to use `EnableQuery` attribute.
+There are scenarios where we may be unable to use `EnableQuery` attribute.
 For example, if our controller fetches data from multiple data sources and not just a single `IQueryable`, we may want to control how the query options are applied and process the data before it's returned by the controller.

 We use the [ODataQueryOptions.ApplyTo](/dotnet/api/microsoft.aspnet.odata.query.odataqueryoptions.applyto) method to apply the required query options.

 [ODataQueryOptions<`TEntity`>](/dotnet/api/microsoft.aspnet.odata.query.odataqueryoptions-1) can be used an argument in a controller method.

-### SelectExpand query
 ```csharp
 public IQueryable<Customer> Get(ODataQueryOptions<Customer> options)
 {